How do you price a job?

 What about equipment?

-Ample strobe power, tungsten heads and miscellaneous lighting equipment and modifiers are on hand for highly produced corporate, interior or exterior architectural assignments.
+Ample strobe power, miscellaneous lighting equipment and modifiers are on hand for highly produced corporate, interior or exterior architectural assignments.

 What happens during the shoot?